 To kick off our first blog post of the Blogger Voices Network, I’ve asked the leaders to share their wisdom on following God’s call.

 When we’re fresh out of ideas, we go to the internet for inspiration.
 But what sometimes follows is doing what someone else is doing because it seems like a great idea.
 But God doesn’t give us a ministry to copy others.
 Seeking Him first is the best way.
 I’ve learned to follow His directions instead of keeping up with the Joneses.
 That’s where true fruit is produced.

 Following God’s call on our lives is a lot like standing on a dock facing a gorgeous landscape surrounded by sea.
 We want to dive off the dock and swim as fast as we can to reach shore’s edge.
 The Nike slogan, “Just Do It,” is not only branded on our shoes, our culture has branded it into our hearts.
 We begin to beat to the rhythm of drills, drive-throughs, and done.

 We forget the joy of letting bare feet sway on the single wooden plank, soaking up the sunlit breeze, allowing the morning mist to wrap its greeting around our ankles.
-We brush aside the tender truth that God is with us today; for we crave the riches of completion.
+At times we brush aside the tender truth that God is with us today; for we crave the riches of completion.